Ransomware for business

 - Consider disabling Remote Desktop Protocol if it is not being used.

 - Conduct an annual penetration test and vulnerability assessment.
-(See the FBI's brochure, Ransomware Prevention and Response for CISOs.)
+(See the FBI's brochure, Ransomware Prevention, and Response for CISOs.)

-Following are additional considerations for businesses.
+The following are additional considerations for businesses.

 - Focus on awareness and training.
 Because end users are often targeted, employees should be made aware of the threat of ransomware, how it is delivered, and be trained on information security principles and techniques.